Out of Office: Production

-Principal photography began on March 22 2022 and concluded on April 15 2022.
+Principal photography began on March 22, 2022 and concluded on April 15, 2022.

 Reception

 Ratings

-During its premiere on September 5, 2022, in the 8:00 PM time slot, Out of Office attracted a total of 330,000 viewers, with a 0.15 rating for people aged 18–49.
-The film performed better than Comedy Central's two previous original films A Clusterfunke Christmas and Hot Mess Holiday, and it was the best performance since Comedy Central restarted to make the original television films in 2020.
+During its premiere on September 5, 2022, in the 8:00 pm time slot, Out of Office attracted a total of 330,000 viewers, with a 0.15 rating for people aged 18–49.
+The film performed better than Comedy Central's two previous original films A Clusterfunke Christmas and Hot Mess Holiday, and it was the best performance since Comedy Central started making original television films again in 2020.

+Common Sense Media rated the film 3 out of 5 stars.